lore-corrias/dotfiles/README.md

 ### TODO List

-- [ ] Automate the installation of all packages
-- [ ] Provide a way to distinguish between devcontainers and other environments: some configs change (for example, devcontainers don't need `tmux`)
+- [X] Provide a way to distinguish between devcontainers and other environments: some configs change (for example, devcontainers don't need `tmux`)
-- [ ] Add a `install.sh` to allow automatic import of dotfiles with [devpod](https://devpod.sh/docs/developing-in-workspaces/dotfiles-in-a-workspace)
+- [X] Add a `install.sh` to allow automatic import of dotfiles with [devpod](https://devpod.sh/docs/developing-in-workspaces/dotfiles-in-a-workspace)
+- [ ] Improve tmux bar
+- [ ] Explore new zsh plugins